tusharmurali/cstimer-rp/README.md

 3. Shift + Right Click inside of the folder and open a powershell or command prompt
 4. Run `pip install -r requirements.txt` to install dependencies
 6. Ensure that you have Discord open
-5. Run the `start.bat` included in the folder
+5. Run the `start.bat` file included in the folder
 6. Presence will update every 5 seconds provided you are on the csTimer window